TomaszWoloszyn983/swap-puzzle-game/readme.md

 Stack Overflow: https://stackoverflow.com/

 ## Credits:
-I'd like to especially thank to Tim Nelson from Code Institute for his great support.
+I would like to especially thank to Tim Nelson from Code Institute for his great support.